How much is a routine eye exam?

 Every insurance plan is unique.
 Some cover all of the examination to its entirety and others are to subject to copays, deductibles or even co-insurances.
 Please know that it is your responsibility to know the details of your coverage and we only ask that you supply us with important information, such as your insurance ID numbers, which are needed to verify your services before your actual appointment date.

-Why does my insurance cover the examination, but not refraction.
-What does that mean?
+Why does my insurance cover the examination, but not the refraction?

 When an insurance company is involved, we are forced to divide our examination charges into the comprehensive medical eye exam, and refraction,according to universal insurance coding standards.
 Many insurance companies cover the examination.
 However, the refraction–the part where the doctor asks you, “Which one is better, one or two?”–is considered an allowable non-covered procedure.
 As a result, if you have insurance that covers the examination with a co-pay, you will still be responsible for paying your copay plus $40 (the refraction fee).
 Most vision plans cover the refraction of the examination.
 Once the refraction fee is paid, however, you will receive a $40 coupon off glasses at our optical, to help offset the cost.

 What will it cost for me to wear contact lenses?

 Contact lens professional fees are billed in addition to the comprehensive eye examination.
 These professional fees vary from $80-150, depending on whether it is an established or new fitting.
 This usually includes a diagnostic pair of contact lenses to try and includes unlimited follow-up visits for 30 days, so long as they are related to contact lens wear.
 Office visits related to your contact lenses 30 days after your contact lens examination are billed at $50 per visit, or charged to insurance if applicable.